grame-cncm/faustdoc/src/tutorials/box-api.md

 <img src="img/semantic-phase.png" class="mx-auto d-block" width="80%">
 <center>*The semantic phase*</center>

-The initial DSP code using the Block Diagram Albegra (BDA) is translated in a flat circuit in normal form in the *Evaluation \calculus step*.
+The initial DSP code using the Block Diagram Algebra (BDA) is translated in a flat circuit in normal form in the *Evaluation, lambda-calculus* step.

 The list of output signals is produced by the *Symbolic Propagation* step.
 Each output signal is then simplified and a set of optimizations are done (normal form computation and simplification, delay line sharing, typing, etc.) to finally produce a *list of output signals in normal form*.